The Country Without Humans

 The Country Without Humans (人間のいない国, Ningen no Inai Kuni) is a Japanese manga series written and illustrated by Iwatobineko.
 It was serialized in Futabasha's Monthly Action magazine from October 2019 to May 2023.

+Synopsis

+The series is set in a world occupied only by artificially-made beings known as golems.
+Shii is a human girl who after running away from golems named Triangle Heads, meets a golem named Bulb and seeks to become friends with him.

 Publication

-Written and illustrated by Iwatobineko, The Country Without Humans was serialized in Futabasha's seinen manga magazine Monthly Action from October 25, 2019 to May 25, 2023.
-The series' chapters were collected into five tankōbon volumes released from April 10, 2020 to August 9, 2023.
+Written and illustrated by Iwatobineko, The Country Without Humans was serialized in Futabasha's seinen manga magazine Monthly Action from October 25, 2019, to May 25, 2023.
+The series' chapters were collected into five tankōbon volumes released from April 10, 2020, to August 9, 2023.
 The series is licensed in English by Seven Seas Entertainment.